-A detailed blog system should be there in your website requirements checklist finalized with the developer.
+A detailed blog system should be in your website requirements checklist finalized with the developer.
 Whether you use the blog system or not comes secondary to this requirement.
 Blogs add content to the website and help you target more keywords than possible without the blog system.

 Further, the system should be capable enough to stop the spammers from publishing.

-Your page speed should cross the 80+ mark on mobile and hover around if not cross 90+ on desktop.
+Your page speed should cross the 80+ mark on mobile and hover around, if not cross 90+ on desktop.